Doctor of Nursing Practice

 General Policies

 Up to nine credit hours may be taken as non-degree seeking and later applied towards program requirements.
-Up to 18 credits of applicable courses, with a grade of “B” or higher, may be transferred from an accredited institution.
-Additional information may be found in the Transfer Credit section.
+Students can transfer up to 30% of eligible credits from another accredited institution into their degree plan provided they meet the general transfer policies of CMU and are approved by the Graduate Program Director.
+Coursework considered for transfer must be completed with a grade of “B” or higher.
+Additional information may be found in the graduate transfer credit section of the catalog.

 Program of Study